AdVetter/WhatsAppStats/README.md

 Usage
 ------

-1. Get the chat protocol from your modile device to your computer (send via email)
+1. Get the chat protocol from your mobile device to your computer (send via email)
 2. `WhatsAppChatStatistics.py ChatProtocol.txt`
 3. Use `WhatsAppStats.py --help` to see available options.